dabdabminer/dabdabminer.github.io/_posts/2019-01-10-written-PSA.markdown

 categories: banana
 ---
 EAach year much persones desapear for ever.
 Almost none peeps are found.
 He could be coming for you next.
-Beeel the grammer police could be looking at you.
-Do u know wat to do when you come face to face againts Beeel the grammer police?
+Beeely the grammer police could be looking at you.
+Do u know wat to do when you come face to face againts Beeely the grammer police?
 What most people think wen dey come face to face with a beeel is fight.
-Beeel is immune to fighting.
-What you need to do is quickly mine 1000 dabdab coins to stay safe against Beeel.
+Beeely is immune to fighting.
+What you need to do is quickly mine 1000 dabdab coins to stay safe against Beeely.
 You're live depends on it.
 Only after mineing 1000 dabdab coins in v1 can you procede to kick him and beat him.

 How do you avoid faceing Beeel the grammer police?
 A simple solution.
 DO NOt have any spelin or grammer, mistakes.